-17 A good GIS public streets, sidewalks, and greenways database is also available, however, this category of impervious surface data is exempted from the utility, and is therefore not relevant to this analysis.
+&lt;sup>16 A good GIS public streets, sidewalks, and greenways database is also available, however, this category of impervious surface data is exempted from the utility, and is therefore not relevant to this analysis.

-18 The 2013 impervious surface analysis did attempt to differentiate whether roads, parking lots, and driveways were paved or unpaved.
+&lt;sup>17 The 2013 impervious surface analysis did attempt to differentiate whether roads, parking lots, and driveways were paved or unpaved.
 For this rate study, the distinction between "paved" and "unpaved" was not considered to be an important one; these areas were all considered to contribute to the total impervious surface of a site.
 The surface treatment of these types of use areas is one factor affecting hydrology and runoff; the subsurface treatment is also very important.
 Typically, vehicular and bike/pedestrian facilities are graded and compacted to shed water rather than encourage infiltration.
 Often, impervious subgrade materials are imported.
+Use over time adds to compaction.

 The accuracy and precision of both the impervious and property/parcel boundary GIS data is an important consideration in establishing rates, as further discussed in Section 3.4.
 Carrboro's (via Orange County) GIS parcel data does not have the "metes and bounds" accuracy and precision of surveying.
+Visual

-Visual examination of GIS parcel boundary data during the analysis indicated that for many parcels, the parcel data appeared to represent the property boundary very accurately, but for some parcels, the depiction appears to be less accurate.
+"...using impervious surface data for tiered residential or "per unit" assignment of nonresidential fees is not recommended at this time because of the current accuracy of parcel and impervious surface GIS data." examination of GIS parcel boundary data during the analysis indicated that for some parcels, the parcel data appeared to represent the property boundary very accurately, but for other parcels, the depiction appears to be less accurate.
 Similarly, it appears that a high percentage of the impervious surface areas depicted for specific properties are relatively accurate, however, a small percentage are less accurate.
 This supports the recommendation that using impervious surface data for tiered residential or "per unit" assignment of nonresidential fees is not recommended at this time because of the current accuracy of parcel and impervious surface GIS data.